"The good life is a process, not a state of being. It is a direction, not a destination."

 If you are a parent, these resources may be helpful for you.

 I am Kah Yan Loo - most people know me as Jasmine.
-I am a registered psychologist and an Educational and Developmental Psychology registrar.
+I am a registered Educational and Developmental psychologist.

 I have loved the study of the human mind and behaviour long before I moved to Melbourne to study psychology.
 Back in those days, not many within my culture and society understood my passion for psychology but it never ceases to fascinate me, how the brain works and how each of us and our stories are so unique.